keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 ### Adobe Acrobat Reader

-Go to the Acrobat Reader &#8220;Other Downloads&#8221; page at <http://get.adobe.com/reader/otherversions/>.
+Go to the Acrobat Reader "Other Downloads" page at <http://get.adobe.com/reader/otherversions/>.
 Select Linux, your preferred language, and then the .deb file.
 Download it, then open it to install the software.

 * * *

 ### Postgres Configuration

-I use Postgres because it&#8217;s a great open source data base, and so that I&#8217;m using the same data base as Heroku.
+I use Postgres because it's a great open source data base, and so that I'm using the same data base as Heroku.
 The script below will initialize Postgres with what I need to run a sample Rails app.
 Provide values for the environment variables at the top of the code fragment below.
 (Of course, use whatever `create database` commands you need; you might need more, or none, or no production data base, or want a different naming convention, etc.)

 ```
 ># Fill in the appropriate values to the right of the equal signs below.